 - Subsidiary or tie

-Main stations are the end of the lines, which command the boundaries of the survey, and the lines joining the main stations re called the main survey line or the chain lines.
+The main stations are the end of the lines, which command the boundaries of the survey, and the lines joining the main stations are called the main survey line or the chain lines.

 Subsidiary or the tie stations:

-Subsidiary or the tie stations are the point selected on the main survey lines, where it is necessary to locate the interior detail such as fences, hedges, building etc.
+Subsidiary or tie stations are the points selected on the main survey lines, where it is necessary to locate the interior detail such as fences, hedges, buildings, etc.

 Tie or subsidiary lines:

 A tie line joints two fixed points on the main survey lines.
-It helps to checking the accuracy of surveying and to locate the interior details.
-The position of each tie line should be close to some features, such as paths, building etc.
+It helps to check the accuracy of surveying and to locate the interior details.
+The position of each tie line should be close to some features, such as paths, buildings, etc.

 A check line also termed as a proof line is a line joining the apex of a triangle to some fixed points on any two sides of a triangle.
 A check line is measured to check the accuracy of the framework.
 The length of a check line, as measured on the ground should agree with its length on the plan.

 These are the lateral measurements from the base line to fix the positions of the different objects of the work with respect to base line.
-These are generally set at right angle offsets.
-It can also be drawn with the help of a tape.
+These are generally set at right-angle offsets.
+It can also be drawn with the help of tape.
 There are two kinds of offsets: